Last updated on August 16th, 2019 at 04:05 pm

-Last time, we talked about how yoga can be used to help manage your blood pressure and relieve stress.
+Last time, we talked about how yoga can be used to help manage your stress levels.

 Today, we are going to talk about the benefits of power yoga and how it can strengthen your core.